clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 - If concentration is _broken_ while the bead is inside an `AMF`, then bad luck.
 Nothing happens.

-- If there is a surpressed bead inside an `AMF` that is expiring, then hey, surprise; the bead is glowing once more, and a lot more than previously.
+- If there is a surpressed bead inside an expiring `AMF`, then hey, surprise; the bead can glow once more; and more intensely than before.
 Concentration paid off.

 There's plenty of arguments to be made about how counterintuitive this is, but we don't really know anything about the nature of concentration.
 The [general consensus is that this works](https://rpg.stackexchange.com/questions/136280/what-happens-if-a-delayed-blast-fireball-detonates-inside-an-antimagic-field#:~:text=A%20Delayed%20Fireball%20in%20an%20Antimagic%20Field%20wouldn't%20detonate&text=While%20an%20effect%20is%20suppressed,is%20suppressed%2C%20meaning%20nothing%20happens.).

 ![fireball](/imgs/antimagic/fireball.jpg)

-This is probably a good thing, because a similar case can be made against `DBF` inside `Time Stop`, and [that](https://www.reddit.com/r/dndnext/comments/f8jb53/how_would_time_stop_and_delayed_blast_fireball/) is [too](https://www.dndbeyond.com/forums/dungeons-dragons-discussion/rules-game-mechanics/10141-spells-time-stop-and-delayed-fireball-question) cool [to not work](https://thinkdm.org/2018/02/03/can-you-cast-multiple-delayed-blast-fireballs-during-time-stop/), and `Time Stop` is very weak in `5e` anyway:
+This is probably a good thing, because a similar case can be made against `DBF` inside [Time Stop](https://roll20.net/compendium/dnd5e/Time%20Stop#content); a [tradition](https://www.dndbeyond.com/forums/dungeons-dragons-discussion/rules-game-mechanics/10141-spells-time-stop-and-delayed-fireball-question) is [too cool](https://www.reddit.com/r/dndnext/comments/f8jb53/how_would_time_stop_and_delayed_blast_fireball/) to [not work](https://thinkdm.org/2018/02/03/can-you-cast-multiple-delayed-blast-fireballs-during-time-stop/).

-> __house rule__: Players incur automatic failures on _DEX saves_ from the spell that cancels `Time Stop`.

 ## Antimagic Field vs...
 ### 1. ForceCage